Yan Zhenqing: Influence

-Yan Zhenqing's style assimilated the essence of the previous five hundred years, and almost all the calligraphers after him were more or less influenced by him.
-In his contemporary period, another great master calligrapher, Liu Gongquan, studied under him, and the much-respected Five-Dynasty Period calligrapher, Yang Ningshi (楊凝式) thoroughly inherited Yan Zhenqing's style and made it even bolder.
+Yan Zhenqing's style assimilated the essence of the previous five hundred years.
+Almost all the calligraphers after him were more or less influenced by him.
+In his contemporary period, another great master calligrapher, Liu Gongquan, studied under him.
+The much-respected Five-Dynasty Period calligrapher, Yang Ningshi (楊凝式) thoroughly inherited Yan Zhenqing's style and made it even bolder.

 The trend of imitating Yan Zhenqing peaked during the Song dynasty.
 The "Four Grand Masters of the Song" - Su Shi, Huang Tingjian (黃庭堅), Mi Fu (米芾), Cai Xiang - all studied the Yan Style; Su Shi even claimed Yan Zhenqing's calligraphy to be "peerless" throughout history.

 After the Song, the popularity of Yan Zhenqing declined slightly, as calligraphers tended towards more abstract ways of expression.
 However, he still held important status, and many renowned calligraphers, such as Zhao Mengfu (趙孟頫) and Dong Qichang (董其昌) are said to have been inspired by Yan Zhenqing.

 In contemporary China, the leading calligraphers like Sha Menghai (沙孟海) and Shen Yinmo conducted extended research on the Yan style, which then regained its popularity.
-Nowadays almost every Chinese calligraphy learner imitates the Yan style when they first pick up the brush, and Yan Zhenqing's influence has also spread to Korea, Japan and Southeast Asia.